 What is a peripheral artery angioplasty?

 Peripheral artery angioplasty (say "puh-RIFF-er-rull AR-ter-ree ANN-jee-oh-plass-tee") is a procedure to help blood flow better.
-The procedure widens or opens narrowed blocked arteries, typically in the pelvis or legs.
-This may help with pain or help wounds heal better.
+The procedure widens or opens narrowed or blocked arteries, typically in the pelvis or legs.
+This may help with leg pain or help wounds heal better.

 Your arteries can get narrowed by a substance called plaque.
 Plaque is a buildup of fats in your arteries.